-Students' dress should be neat and clean at all times.
 Hair must be neatly kept.
-Boys' hair must be cut short on top and not touch the collar or ears and be two fingers width above the eyebrows.
+Boys' hair must be cut short on top and not touch the collar or ears.
 Neither boys nor girls may have hair hanging below the eyebrows.
+Extreme haircuts or unkempt styles are not permitted.
+This includes mohawks or shaved sides and longer tops.
 Hair cannot be chemically altered, including hair color and highlights.
 The School recognizes that particular hairstyles are often part of racial, ethnic, spiritual, and cultural identity and practice.
 Accordingly, it is the policy of the School to permit individual families to decide the appropriate cared-for hairstyle for their children.
-ADM 8.0.
-Body art, including ink or markers, is not permitted.
-These infractions may warrant a detention or suspension.